awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 ### You receive DeliveryTimedOut error<a name="systems-manager-install-managed-linux-troubleshooting-delivery-timed-out"></a>

-**Problem**: While configuring an Amazon EC2 instance in one AWS account as a managed instance for a separate AWS account, you receive `DeliveryTimedOut` after running the commands to install SSM Agent on the target instance\.
+**Problem**: While configuring a managed node in one AWS account as a managed node for a separate AWS account, you receive `DeliveryTimedOut` after running the commands to install SSM Agent on the target node\.

 **Solution**: `DeliveryTimedOut` is the expected response code for this scenario\.
-The command to install SSM Agent on the target instance changes the instance ID of the source instance\.
-Because the instance ID has changed, the source instance isn't able to reply to the target instance that the command failed, completed, or timed out while executing\.
+The command to install SSM Agent on the target node changes the instance ID of the source node\.
+Because the node ID has changed, the source node isn't able to reply to the target node that the command failed, completed, or timed out while executing\.

-### Unable to load instance associations<a name="systems-manager-install-managed-linux-troubleshooting-associations"></a>
+### Unable to load node associations<a name="systems-manager-install-managed-linux-troubleshooting-associations"></a>

 **Problem**: After running the install commands, you see the following error in the SSM Agent error logs: